Leninner/personal_portfolio/src/content/projects/load-balancing-ec2.md

 It can handle the varying load of your application traffic in a **single** Availability Zone or **across multiple** Availability Zones.
 Elastic Load Balancing offers three types of load balancers that all feature the high availability, automatic scaling, and robust security necessary to make your applications fault tolerant.

+> **Disclairmer**: This projecy may incur in costs in your AWS account.
+Please be aware of that.

 ### Load Balancer Types

 Elastic Load Balancing supports these types of load balancers: Application Load Balancers, Network Load Balancers and Classic Load Balancers.